bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

-Thank you all for the constructive feedback.
+Thanks for the constructive feedback.

 This response follows the format suggested by the PC chair: